Tramlink: Construction

-In 1996 Tramtrack Croydon (TC) won a 99-year Private Finance Initiative (PFI) contract to design, build, operate and maintain Tramlink.
+In May 1996, Tramtrack Croydon (TC) was awarded a 99-year Private Finance Initiative (PFI) contract to design, build, operate and maintain Tramlink.
 The equity partners in TC were Amey (50%), Royal Bank of Scotland (20%), 3i (20%) and Sir Robert McAlpine with Bombardier Transportation contracted to build and maintain the trams and FirstGroup operate the service.
 TC retained the revenue generated by Tramlink and LRT had to pay compensation to TC for any changes to the fares and ticketing policy introduced later.
+The concession agreement with TC was signed in November 1996, allowing construction to begin.

 Construction work started in January 1997, with an expected opening in November 1999.
-The first tram was delivered in October 1998 to the new Depot at Therapia Lane and testing on the sections of the Wimbledon line began shortly afterwards.
+The first tram was delivered in October 1998 to the new depot at Therapia Lane and testing on the sections of the Wimbledon line began shortly afterwards.
+Part of its track is the original route of the Surrey Iron Railway that opened in 1803.

 Opening

 The official opening of Tramlink took place on 10 May 2000 when route 3 from Croydon to New Addington opened to the public.
 Route 2 from Croydon to Beckenham Junction followed on 23 May 2000, and route 1 from Elmers End to Wimbledon opened a week later on 30 May 2000.
+It was the first modern tram project in London, with low-floor trams and low platforms allowing accessibility for all.
+The new trams were numbered from 2530, following on from the last of the old trams withdrawn in the early 1950s.